 and both of the integrals in the right hand side are finite.
-Note that we used only $C^1$ regularity and its boundedness.
-Moreover, by using the $C^2$ regularity and its boundedness, in general for $a \in (0,1)$ we can write the fractional Laplacian with a non principal value integral as (see \cite{BCVE})
+Note that here we have used only $C^1$ regularity and the boundedness of the gradient of $u$.
+Moreover, by using the $C^2$ regularity and boundedness of the second order derivatives as well, in general for $t \in (0,1)$ we can write the fractional Laplacian as a standard Lebesgue integral given by (see \cite{BCVE})